quack1-1/automcserver/README.md

 Auto generate a vanilla minecraft, PaperMC (bukkit) server, fabric server, or a bukkit server with my own list of plugins installed.
 Option to auto start the server after it generates as well.

+Add to /bin directory on linux, or add script to directory you want server to generate. (only run command from within the desired directory!
+Server will begin generating in that location)

 # Usage
 `mcserver --help`
 ```